vmware-archive/vsphere-storage-for-docker/docs/user-guide/docker-volume-cli.md

 docker volume create --driver=vmdk --name=MyVolume -o size=10gb -o fstype=ext4 (default)
 ```

-Specifies which filesystem will be created on the new volume.
-The volume-plugin will search for a existing /sbin/mkfs.**fstype** on the docker host to create the filesystem, and if not found it will return a list of filesystems for which it has found a corresponding mkfs.
+Specifies which filesystem will be created on the new volume. vSphere Docker Volume Service will search for a existing /sbin/mkfs.**fstype** on the docker host to create the filesystem, and if not found it will return a list of filesystems for which it has found a corresponding mkfs.
 The specified filesystem must be supported by the running kernel and support labels (-L flag for mkfs).
 Defaults to ext4 if not specified.